kayla-manning/election-analysis-2020/posts/final.md

 | Donald Trump |             265 | 0.4761912              |

 ![margin-map](../figures/final/win_margin_map.jpg)

 ### Uncertainty Around Prediction

+As visible in the map of Joe Biden's predicted win margin, many states will likely have close elections, and the election could easily swing further in Biden's favor if some of Trump's close states flip to blue.
+However, a victory for Trump is not out of reach due to the extremely close electoral count in this model.
+How can we quantify the uncertainty with this forecast?
+The probabilities in this section are **not** estimated vote shares; rather, these probabilities represent each candidate's chance of winning the Electoral College, nationwide popular vote, or statewide popular vote in the [battleground states](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html).

 In 100,000 simulations of the election, Joe Biden won the Electoral College most frequently, but a Donald Trump victory is not out of reach: